Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 ![dbt_structure](assets/data_engineering_with_apache_airflow_0_dbt_flow.png)

-First, let's go to the Snowflake console and run the script below.
+First, let's go to the Snowflake console and run the script below after replacing the <Password> field with your password of choice.
 What this does is create a dbt_user and a dbt_dev_role and after which we set up a database for dbt_user.

 ```sql
 USE ROLE SECURITYADMIN;